plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Click on "404" to see the full list of all visits on all error pages and have your dashboard filtered by error pages only.
 Click on a particular error page URL to filter the dashboard by those clicks only and get the full overview of that specific URL.
 Then you can figure out how your visitors discover the broken links and fix them.

 Learn more in: "[How to track, identify and fix 404 error pages on your website](https://plausible.io/blog/track-404-errors)"

-### How to exclude admins from being tracked

-By default, our WordPress plugin excludes your own visits from being counted in the stats.

-However, if you'd like to count your own visits, you can enable the tracking for yourself too.

 ### How to serve our script as a first-party connection from your domain name